The Rhode Island State Spelling Bee

 WELCOME

 Thank you for your interest in the Rhode Island State Spelling Bee.
-The Bee is tentatively scheduled to be held on Saturday, March 16, 2024 at 10 a.m. at the Blackstone River Theatre in Cumberland, RI.
+The Bee is tentatively scheduled to be held on Saturday, March 15, 2025 at 10 a.m. at The Gamm Theatre in Warwick, RI.
 You’ll find all the information you need here.
 Remember, only students from schools registered with the Scripps National Spelling Bee may participate.
 Thank you!

 - James Quinn, deputy publisher, The Valley Breeze.